mikaelnousiainen/RS41ng/README.md

 * 1 - SWDIO (PA13)
 * 2 - RST
 * 3 - MCU switched 3.3V out to external device / Vcc (Boost out) 5.0V
-  -- This pin powers the device via 3.3V from an ST-LINK programmer dongle
+  * This pin powers the device via 3.3V voltage from an ST-LINK programmer dongle
+  * This pin can be used to supply power to external devices, e.g. Si5351, BMP280 or other sensors
-* 4 - I2C2_SCL (PB10) / UART3 TX -- This is the external I²C port clock pin for Si5351 and sensors
+* 4 - I2C2_SCL (PB10) / UART3 TX
+  * This is the external I²C port clock pin for Si5351 and sensors
+  * This pin can alternatively be used to output GPS NMEA data to external tracker hardware (e.g. Raspberry Pi or other microcontrollers)
 * 5 - GND
 * 6 - GND
 * 7 - SWCLK (PA14)
 * 8 - +U_Battery / VBAT 3.3V
 * 9 - +VDD_MCU / PB1 * (10k + cap + 10k)
-* 10 - I2C2_SDA (PB11) / UART3 RX -- This is the external I²C port data pin for Si5351 and sensors
+* 10 - I2C2_SDA (PB11) / UART3 RX
+  * This is the external I²C port data pin for Si5351 and sensors

 ### Steps to flash the firmware